Collider-quality electron bunches from an all-optical plasma photoinjector: Two-color ionization injection

-In this paper, we demonstrate how emerging techniques for controlling the spatiotemporal properties of a laser pulse enable an all-optical ``plasma photoinjector" that generates an electron bunch satisfying all requirements for plasma collider applications.
-The approach for producing collider-quality electron bunches, illustrated in Fig. \ref{fig:Schematic}, is based on the two-color ionization injection mechanism in a laser wakefield accelerator (LWFA) \cite{xu2014low,Schroeder2014,schroeder2015ultra}, wherein a long-wavelength laser pulse serves as the ``driver" of a plasma wave, and a second, shorter-wavelength laser pulse acts as the ``injector."
-An injector pulse focused by an ideal lens, as was used in previous work, co-propagates with the plasma wave, but remains a fixed distance behind it, which constrains properties of the injected bunch.
+In two color ionization injection, a long-wavelength laser pulse serves as the ``driver" of a plasma wave, and a second, shorter-wavelength laser pulse acts as the ``injector."
+An injector pulse focused by an ideal lens, as was used in previous work \cite{xu2014low,Schroeder2014,schroeder2015ultra,li2019laser}, co-propagates with the plasma wave, but remains a fixed distance behind it, which constrains properties of the injected bunch.
 Here, a ``flying focus" injector pulse is used instead.
 The flying focus pulse features a dynamic focal point, which allows the peak intensity to move with respect to the plasma wave.
-The moving ionization front produced by the flying focus leads to the formation of a high-charge, low-emittance bunch with a longitudinal current that decreases nearly linearly from its leading to trailing edge (Fig. \ref{fig:Schematic}).
-This trapezoidal current profile is critical to achieving a low energy spread while the bunch is further accelerated to high energies.
-To illustrate this, the bunch generated by the photoinjector is accelerated in a plasma wakefield accelerator to 20 GeV.
-The parameters of the plasma wakefield accelerator are selected so that the trapezoidal profile produced by the photoinjector flattens the longitudinal electric field, ensuring uniform acceleration across the bunch and a small final energy spread.

-Figure \ref{fig:FF vs conv} illustrates the underlying physics of two-color ionization injection and contrasts a typical conventional lens configuration with the novel flying focus configuration introduced here (see Methods for simulation details).
+Figure \ref{fig:FF vs conv} illustrates the underlying physics of two-color ionization injection and contrasts a typical conventional lens configuration with the novel flying focus configuration introduced here (see end matter for simulation details).
 Both configurations use the same CO$_2$ laser pulse as the driver (see Table \ref{tab:Parameters} for parameters).
 The CO$_2$ pulse propagates through and ionizes a gas, freeing the outer shell electrons and forming a plasma.
 The ponderomotive force of the pulse then pushes the plasma electrons away from the propagation axis.
 The ions, which remain stationary over the timescale of the interaction, pull the displaced electrons back towards the axis, creating a region of positive charge density surrounded by a sheath of electrons.
 The accelerating field within this nonlinear plasma wave, commonly referred to as the plasma bubble \cite{lu2006nonlinear}, exceeds 10 GV/m, which is hundreds of times larger than the conventional accelerators currently in operation.